logan416ah-cloud/NYT-Archive-Pipeline/README.md

 # NYTimes Archive Scraper (NYTickler)

 A Python-based toolset for downloading, caching, and analyzing historical New York Times article archives using the NYT Archive API.
+This project was built to practice and demonstrate working with REST APIs, handling rate limits, data engineering (ETL), file system automation, and large-scale data analysis with Pandas.

 ---